-- their child attends part-time until they reach compulsory school age, or - that the date their child is admitted to school is deferred until later in the same academic year or until the term in which the child reaches compulsory school age The
+- their child attends part-time until they reach compulsory school age, or - that the date their child is admitted to school is deferred until later in the same academic year or until the term in which the child reaches compulsory school age The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.

-• that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age.
+that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age provided this is not beyond the beginning of the final term of the school year.

 The child must, however, start school full-time in the term after their fifth birthday.

 If parents of summer born children wish to defer entry as outlined above and wish them to be admitted to the Reception Year in the term following their fifth birthday, rather than year 1, then parents should apply at the usual time for a place in September of the current academic year together with a written request that the child is admitted outside of his or her normal age group to the Reception Year in September the following year providing supporting reasons for seeking a place outside of the normal age group.
 This should be discussed with the Head Teacher as soon as possible.
 If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way for a Reception place in the following year.
-If their request is refused, the parents must decide whether to wait for any offer of a place in the current academic year (NB it will still be subject to the over-subscription criteria in this policy) or to withdraw their application and apply for a year 1 place the following year.
-Parents should be aware that the Year 1 group may have no vacancies as it could be full of children transferring from the previous Reception Year group.
-Further information and advice on the admission of summer born children is available from Northumberland County Council.
+If their request is refused, the parents must decide whether to wait for any offer of a place in the current academic year (NB it will still be subject to the oversubscription criteria in this policy) or to withdraw their application and apply for a year 1 place the following year.
+Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the previous Reception Year group.

+Further information and advice on the admission of summer born children is available from Northumberland Local Authority.